Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Meereo gave him a knowing, sly look.
 "That goes without saying."

-Daar chittered, shook his great head...and pulled him in for a tight hug. "‘Ya know me too well.
+Daar chittered, shook his great head... and pulled him in for a tight hug. "‘Ya know me too well.
 So this’ll hafta do, I s’pose."

 Meereo chittered in turn.
 "I look better when I’m properly sleek and groomed anyway."

 "Well, then, change’a plans!
 Do ‘yer devastatin’ worst, show me up ‘fer the raggedy country bumpkin I am!"
 Daar’s mood lifted again and he shoved Meereo toward the door.
 "G’on!"

 Meereo chittered fondly, and allowed himself to be bullied a bit.
 Friendship with Daar had always been a bit taxing.
-He was big, brassy, pushy, so hyper-dominant it could be stress-inducing...but he was ultimately well-meaning.
+He was big, brassy, pushy, so hyper-dominant it could be stress-inducing... but he was ultimately well-meaning.
 He *cared,* and that had a remarkable way of smoothing out all the sharp, exquisitely superior edges that made him what he was.

 And he was right, too.
 The Too Quiet relay wouldn’t give up its secrets for a long, long time.
 Meereo could afford a night off.
 Especially in Meenya’s lovely company…